Senior Management Group

 Senior Management Group Resources

-The Senior Leadership Compensation Group (SLCG) includes all employees in the Senior Management Group (SMG) program and all Management & Senior Professional (MSP) employees whose total potential cash compensation is at or exceeds the Indexed Compensation Level (ICL) of $340,000 annually.
+The Senior Leadership Compensation Group (SLCG) includes all employees in the Senior Management Group (SMG) program and all Management & Senior Professional (MSP) employees whose total potential cash compensation is at or exceeds the Indexed Compensation Level (ICL) of $387,700 annually, July 1, 2023.